 FARMER’S MUSEUM

 The Farmer’s Museum was founded in 1943.
-This turned out to be one of the most interesting stops during my week-long tour the Finger Lakes region.
-The museum was closed but one employee, a nice young man, Patrick, was generous and gave me a brief tour of this captivating village and life in 19th Century America.
-All the buildings in this living museum were relocated to the museum space in the 1950s from a radius of one hundred miles of Cooperstown.
+This turned out to be one of the most interesting stops during my week-long tour of the Finger Lakes region.
+The museum was closed, but one employee, a kind young man named Patrick, was generous and gave me a brief tour of this captivating village and of life in 19th-century America.
+All the buildings in this living museum were relocated to the museum grounds in the 1950s from within a 100-mile radius of Cooperstown.
 The museum features a hand-carved carousel.

-One thousand volunteer carvers carved the Carousal, and it is truly a work of art.
+One thousand volunteer carvers carved the Carousel, and it is truly a work of art.
 We visited the Blacksmith’s shop, the print shop, the pharmacy, and the tavern.
-The Farmers Museum is a unique teaching museum , and it is well worth the trip.
+The Farmers Museum is a unique teaching museum and well worth the trip.

 http://m.farmersmuseum.org/ https://www.farmersmuseum.org/farmers/collections/historic_structures